-(1) At a designated location, a written, verified claim for payment from a pari-mutuel pool shall be accepted by the association in any case where the association has withheld payment or has refused to cash a pari-mutuel wager.
-The claim shall be made on such form as approved by the Commission, and the claimant shall make such claim under penalty of perjury.
-The original of such claim shall be forwarded to the Commission within 48 hours.
+(1) At a designated location, a written, verified claim for payment from a pari-mutuel pool shall be accepted by the race meet licensee in any case where the race meet licensee has withheld payment or has refused to cash a pari-mutuel wager.
+The claim shall be made on such form as approved by the commission, and the claimant shall make such claim under penalty of perjury.
+The original of such claim shall be forwarded to the commission within 48 hours.

-(2) In the case of a claim made for payment of a mutilated pari-mutuel ticket which does not contain the total imprinted elements required in OAR 462-050-0120(2), the association shall make a recommendation to accompany the claim forwarded to the Commission as to whether or not the mutilated ticket has sufficient elements to be positively identified as a winning ticket.
+(2) In the case of a claim made for payment of a mutilated parimutuel ticket which does not contain the total imprinted elements required in OAR 462-200-0170(2) of these provisions, the race meet licensee shall make a recommendation to accompany the claim forwarded to the commission as to whether or not the mutilated ticket has sufficient elements to be positively identified as a winning ticket.

-(3) In the case of a claim made for payment on a pari-mutuel wager, the Commission shall adjudicate the claim and may order payment thereon from the pari-mutuel pool or by the association, or may deny the claim, or may make such other order as it may deem proper.
+(3) In the case of a claim made for payment on a pari-mutuel wager, the commission shall adjudicate the claim and may order payment thereon from the pari-mutuel pool or by the race meet licensee, or may deny the claim, or may make such other order as it may deem proper.